Palm Beach Hotel (Palm Beach, Florida)

-The Palm Beach Hotel, built in 1925 to replace an earlier building of the same name, is an historic four-story hotel located at 235-251 Sunrise Avenue in Palm Beach, Florida.
-Designed by architect Mortimer Dickerson Metcalfe in the Mediterranean Revival style, it was built by Thomas R. Clarke.
-In 1969 it became vacant and, except for several attempts to reopen it as a retirement hotel, it remained so until 1981 when it was converted into a condominium, the Palm Beach Hotel Condominium.
+The Palm Beach Hotel is a former hotel located at 235-251 Sunrise Avenue in Palm Beach, Florida, in the United States.
+The building now serves as a condominium, the Palm Beach Hotel Condominium, and, on part of the fourth floor, a Modern Orthodox synagogue, the New Synagogue of Palm Beach.

-On April 21, 2010, it was added to the National Register of Historic Places as No. 10000212.
+Built in 1925 to replace an earlier building of the same name, the historic four-story former hotel was designed by architect Mortimer Dickerson Metcalfe in the Mediterranean Revival style, and was built by Thomas R. Clarke.
+In 1969 it became vacant and, except for several attempts to reopen it as a retirement hotel, it remained so until 1981 when it was converted into condominiums.

-Part of the fourth floor is now occupied by an Orthodox synagogue, the New Synagogue of Palm Beach.
+On April 21, 2010, the building was added to the National Register of Historic Places as No. 10000212.